October 09, 2005

 - throughout the convention was motivational, to say the least.

-first meeting of the Council in several years attended by all members, and the first one in several years with a
+was the first meeting of the Council in several years attended by all members, and the first one in several

 |